jeeliz/jeelizFaceFilter/README.md

 * [Halloween masks](https://halloween.tripod-digital.co.nz/): Amazing halloween masks experience made by [Thorsten Bux](https://twitter.com/thor_bux).
 The code is published on Github here: [ThorstenBux/halloween-masks](https://github.com/ThorstenBux/halloween-masks).

+* [Masks with WebM recording](https://etc.pen-nei.jp/jeeliz/): Mask demo made by [@iong](https://twitter.com/iong).
+You can change the mask using the lower left buttons, and record the video in WebM file format.

 If you have developped an application or a fun demo using this library, we would love to see it and insert a link here!
 Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).